-The attribute Estimated recovery amount is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Estimated recovery amount is a mandatory attribute.
 The attribute Estimated recovery amount should be regarded as dynamic, i.e. the value of the attribute Estimated recovery amount could change over time.

 In case this sub-parameter is not calculated in the model or in case capital requirements for the corresponding exposure are not reported under the IRB approach, please report the attribute Estimated recovery amount as "Non-applicable".